 During the day, when he walked slow, I walked slow beside him.
 He and I knew the end was coming.
 We enjoyed every day we had remaining.

 I had to make the decision to let him go with dignity.
 He was in pain every day.
 He couldn’t get up without help anymore.
 He went from 116 lbs. to 106 lbs. in 2 months, I hated to see him fading.
-He had dignity even in his pain – I can’t explain what a classy gentleman my Boy was.
+He had dignity even in his pain – I can’t put into words what a classy gentleman my Boy was.

 I hate saying WAS.

 It still hurts.
 I still hear his collar jingling and his deep voice barking – letting me know someone not welcome was on our property.
 I still miss his big head on my lap, looking at me with those beautiful, kind brown eyes.
 I still miss hearing his “oof” when he laid down, and his dragging those big, front clown feet.
 His paws always smelled like Fritos.
 And his big, soft floppy ears were so satiny and beautiful.
 He loved when I gently rubbed his ears – it was as therapeutic to him as it was to me.

 He gave me a sense of safety and peace, even in his older years.
 My property has a different feel now – my guardian is gone.

 I remember his last day – he walked out to where I was working in the bottom pasture – a good bit away for him on such a hot day (he didn’t like the heat).
 He slowly walked out to where I was and stood with me.
 Just stood there and let me pet his soft, shiny coat and talk to him.
 Then we slowly walked back through the pasture to the house.
 He’d lean against me when we stopped.
 He knew I loved him beyond words spoken.